Australian High Commission

 It is your responsibility to ensure you meet the requirements of the airline or vessel operator you are travelling with and of countries you are travelling to or transiting through.

-You are responsible for checking requirements applicable to your circumstances regarding visas, entry permits and exemptions, quarantine (possibly at your own expense), mandatory health and other declarations, COVID-19 testing and vaccination, use of face masks, as well as insurance to cover your specific travel, condition and circumstances.
-Also check the safety and COVID-19 plans applied by the airline or cruise company you intend travelling with and ensure you meet their requirements.
+You are responsible for checking requirements applicable to your circumstances regarding visas, entry permits and exemptions, , mandatory health and other declarations, use of face masks, as well as insurance to cover your specific travel, condition and circumstances.
 If you need information or assistance, please contact your airline, cruise line, travel provider or employer and the relevant competent authorities in Australia and Vanuatu directly.

 What we can and cannot do